mschuchard/concourse-github-issue-resource/README.md

 ### `out`: creates a Github issue

-The `out` step creates a Github issue (in the future will also update an issue) according to the input parameters below.
+The `out` step updates or creates a Github issue according to the input parameters below.
 The number of the created Github issue is written to a file at `/opt/resource/issue_number.txt` so that it can be re-used later in the build (especially for a subsequent `check` step to trigger Concourse steps based on the status of the Github issue created during this step).

+Recall that the parameter which determines whether a create or update operation occurs during this step is `source.number`.

-The metadata output from this step contains the number, labels, assignees, and milestone for the issue.
+The metadata output from this step contains the number, url, title, state, labels, assignees, milestone, created time, and last updated time for the issue.

 - `title`: _required_ The title of the written Github issue.

 - `body`: _optional_ The body of the written Github issue.

-- `labels`: _optional_ (value currently ignored) The list of labels for the written Github issue.
+- `labels`: _optional_ (value currently ignored for update) The list of labels for the written Github issue.

-- `assignees`: _optional_ The list of assignees for the written Github issue.
+- `assignees`: _optional_ (value currently ignored for update) The list of assignees for the written Github issue.

 - `milestone`: _optional_ The milestone numeric ID to associate with the written Github issue.

-- `state`: _optional_ The desired state of the updated issue (future feature).
+- `state`: _optional_ The desired state of the updated issue.
 This can be either `Open` or `Closed`.

 ## Example